In this article I’m going to cover:

 First of all, I revised this memory so that the woman was a really good person.
 But the memory wouldn’t stick at all and the revision didn’t work.
 My subconscious mind just wouldn’t accept that she was a nice person.
 I looped it so many times, but it didn’t work.

 In the end, I had to revise it so that she was horrible but I left and went home on the day I realised that.
-In the memory, I saw myself leaving with a sense of respect for myself and feeling empowered.
+In the memory, I saw myself leaving early on, with a sense of respect for myself and feeling empowered.
 That was what I needed.
 My subconscious mind accepted this memory with no problems and I only had to loop it a few times.

 So, when revising a memory, if it’s not working, check that your memory is realistic enough.
 If your revised memory takes place in an ideal world where everyone is wonderful and everything is great, the subconscious mind may not be convinced enough for the revision to stick.
 So, sometimes instead of making the revised memory 100% ideal, you may need to just make it good enough, so that any harm that did happen to you, no longer happened in the revised memory.